 Background and Motivation

-The Neotec (NetOps4Clouds) initiative aims to define standardized, underlay-agnostic interfaces—built on top of IETF YANG models—that can be consumed by cloud orchestrators such as Kubernetes.
-These interfaces enable dynamic coordination between network control systems and cloud infrastructure, allowing the network to adapt in real time to the scaling and shifting demands of cloud-hosted services.
+The Neotec initiative aims to define standardized, underlay-agnostic interfaces—built on top of IETF YANG models—that can be consumed by the client of cloud side (e.g., cloud orchestrator or cloud manager).
+These interfaces enable dynamic coordination between network service orchestrator and cloud infrastructure, allowing the network to adapt in real-time to the scaling and shifting demands of cloud-hosted services.
 Telecom operators increasingly rely on edge cloud infrastructure to deliver latency-sensitive and resource-intensive services closer to end users.
 These edge sites often have more constrained capacity than centralized data centers.
-However, despite often being managed by the same operator, network controllers and cloud orchestrators typically operate in silos, with limited visibility or interaction between them.
-Today, cloud and network systems often operate in silos, leading to poor visibility and delayed response to changes.
+However, despite often being managed by the same operator, cloud and network systems often operate in silos, leading to poor visibility and delayed response to changes.
 Neotec addresses this challenge by specifying a middleware layer and YANG-based interface models that translate cloud service scaling events and queries into actionable network control inputs—without exposing the internal structure of cloud workloads.
-These models enable the network to dynamically respond to changes in service instance placement, scale-in/out events, or application locality shifts, ensuring guaranteed bandwidth, latency, and reliability for services spanning multiple cloud domains.
+These models enable the network to dynamically respond to changes in service instance placement, scale-in/out events, or application locality shifts, ensuring guaranteed bandwidth, latency, and reliability for services spanning multiple cloud sites.

 Goals and Scope

 The Neotec initiative focuses on enabling cloud-aware network operations by developing underlay-agnostic abstractions and interfaces that allow cloud orchestrators—such as Kubernetes—to interact with the network in a standardized, intent-driven manner.
-While existing IETF-developed YANG models (e.g., L2SM, L3SM, L2NM, L3NM) are tied to specific technologies or service types (e.g., L3VPN, L2VPN), Neotec aims to define a technology-neutral interface layer that exposes essential network behaviors and capabilities—such as connectivity, available bandwidth, latency, and path diversity—without requiring the orchestrator to understand the underlying network implementation.
-As network operators often rely on equipment and controllers from multiple vendors, standardized and interoperable solutions are essential for the network management and operation to be cloud-aware.
+While existing IETF-developed YANG models (e.g., L2SM, L3SM, L2NM, L3NM) are tied to specific technologies or service types (e.g., L3VPN, L2VPN), Neotec aims to define a technology-neutral interface layer that exposes essential network behaviors and capabilities—such as connectivity, available bandwidth, latency, and path diversity—without requiring the cloud orchestrator to understand the underlying network implementation.
+Based on developing underlay-agnostic abstractions and interfaces, Neotec will walk through a set of models and assess whether they can address the needs of network cloud coordination.
+As network operators often rely on equipment,controllers, and network service orchestrators from multiple vendors, standardized and interoperable solutions are essential for the network management and operation to be cloud-aware.

 Work Items

-The Neotec (NetOps4Clouds) Working Group will initially focus on the following deliverables:
+Neotec will initially focus on the following deliverables:

 Defining abstraction models and APIs that expose dynamic network characteristics (e.g., telemetry, service path metrics, ingress/egress status) in a way that is usable by cloud-native systems for service placement, scaling, and path optimization.